keepthrifty/keepthrifty.github.io/_posts/2016-09-18-the-price-of-an-extra-day.md

 ## Announcement - Easy Link to Calculators #

 I anticipate creating more calculators like these in the future.
 People who want a quick way to find them can head to the archives and look at [all the posts tagged "Calculators"](/tags/#calculators).
-If you have any suggestions for calculators you'd like to see, I'd love it if you'd shoot me an e-mail at [chris@keepthrifty.com](mailto:chris@keepthrifty.com)!
+If you have any suggestions for calculators you'd like to see, I'd love it if you'd [contact me](/about/#contact)!

 ## Spreadsheet Teaser #